msowers72/SQL-Employee-Tracker/README.md

 <msowers72@yahoo.com>

 ## Objective
 Create an application that allows non-developers to easily view and interact with information stored in databases.
-The interfaces are refered to as Content Managemtn Systems(CMS.)
+The interfaces are refered to as Content ManagementSystems(CMS.)

 ## Description:
-There are many demands on todays busniness owner.
-For example, the owner of a business needs to track; pricing, competitiveness, expansion, marketing, inventory, financing and salaries.
-This note taker application will aid a business owner in all of these task.
-The application uses and express backend to save and retrieve note data from a JSON file.
+This application is user friendly and has a varirty of built in features:
+* Intutitive Indexing
+* Search and Retrieval Features
+* Secarch by Name
+* Search by Title
+* Search by Salary
+* Search by Department ID
+* Add employee functionality

 ## Technologies
 * JavaScript